Month 2, Day 8, Monday 10:30 a.m.

 Sebastien hesitated before speaking, and when he did each word was slow and carefully considered.
 “It wards off divination, with some minor knock-on effects.
 I can’t really talk about it, but please believe me, I’m being honest when I say it’s fine.
 If it wasn’t, I wouldn’t be here talking with you right now.”

 “Why would she do something like that to you?”

 “Professor Lacer thinks it didn’t have much to do with me at all.
 She was just trying to get his attention, taking advantage of an unexpected opportunity.
 She…maybe wants to meet with him.”
 Sebastien’s lip quivered, but instead of the tears Damien half expected, Sebastien burst out laughing.
 He was obviously more stressed out about the whole thing than he admitted, if he was breaking into insane laughter.

-Damien stared at him bemusedly, but somehow, even though he didn’t really think it was so funny, he couldn’t help but start laughing too, letting his jumbled up feelings pour out as mirth.
+Damien stared at him, bemused, and even though he didn’t really think it was so funny, he couldn’t help but start laughing too, letting his jumbled-up feelings pour out as mirth.

-Ana returned to find both of them bent over in hilarity, wiping tears from their cheeks.
-When she asked what was so funny, both of them just shook their heads silently.
+Ana returned to find them bent over in hilarity, wiping tears from their cheeks.
+When she asked what was so funny, they just shook their heads silently.
 “You had to be there,” Damien said smugly, tossing his head to flip back a lock of displaced hair.

 “Fine!”
 She sniffed.
 “Keep your little jokes between boys.
 But I expect your full attention on the plan.”